 Kellow has worked across a broad range of commodities spanning three decades.
 Over a 28-year career with BHP Billiton, he held multiple leadership posts on three continents.
 He most recently served as president of the multinational aluminum and nickel business with operations in South Africa, Australia, Mozambique and Colombia.
 Kellow has held a number of executive, operating and financial positions in the coal, copper, base metals, steel and petroleum sectors in the United States, Australia and Chile.

-Kellow is a director of the World Coal Association, a board member of the U.S. National Mining Association and a member of the International Energy Agency Coal Industry Advisory Board.
+Kellow is a director and executive committee member of the World Coal Association, U.S. National Mining Association and the International Energy Agency Coal Industry Advisory Board.
 He is the former Chairman of Worsley Alumina in Australia, Chairman of Mozal in Mozambique and Chairman of the global Nickel Institute.
 In addition, he is a past member of the executive committee of the Western Australian Chamber of Minerals and Energy and the advisory board of the Energy and Mining Institute of the University of Western Australia.